A fight between the blue you once knew.

 - "Careful With That Axe, Eugene"

 - "Eclipsed" (Introduced on stage as "Eclipsed".
-The entire Dark Side of The Moon one year before its release)
+The entire Dark Side of The Moon set 6 months before its release)

 - "Set The Controls For The Heart of the Sun"